The best Batman movies, ranked from worst to best: The Dark Knight, The Batman, and more

 Cast: Michael Keaton, Danny DeVito, Michelle Pfeiffer, and Christopher Walken

-If there's one lesson to take from how creatively successful Tim Burton and Christopher Nolan's Batman movies were, it's that these films are at their best when directors have the leeway to put their own tonal stamp on the character.
-This applies to Batman comics, too – not every interpretation has to be the same, it just has to actually excite the audience.
+If there's one lesson to take from how creatively successful Burton and Nolan's movies were, it's that these films are at their best when directors can put their own tonal stamp on the character.

 That's why Batman Returns gets so high a position on our best Batman movies list.
 It's 50% a Batman villains movie, and 50% a Tim Burton dark fairytale.
-The origins of the Penguin and Catwoman are closer to Edward Scissorhands in their telling than a comic book adaptation – and that's exactly what's great about this film.
-The Caped Crusader's foes utterly take over the movie, with dominating performances from Michelle Pfeiffer as Selina Kyle and Danny DeVito as Oswald Cobblepot.
-Keaton ends up being the movie's third lead.
+The origins of the Penguin and Catwoman are closer to Edward Scissorhands in their telling than a comic book adaptation – and that's exactly what's great about this flick.
+The Caped Crusader's foes take over proceedings, with dominating performances from Michelle Pfeiffer as Selina Kyle and Danny DeVito as Oswald Cobblepot/The Penguin.

 Batman Returns successfully captures the idea that the hero's best villains always start out as victims of some kind.
-This movie was called out for being too grim for its time – leading to two far inferior movies that would cynically pander to children – but it's actually pretty awesome that this film got away with Penguin almost biting a guy's nose off.
+This movie was called out for being too grim for its time – leading to two far inferior movies that would cynically pander to children – but it's actually pretty awesome that Batman Returns got away with Cobblepot almost biting a guy's nose off.

 3. Batman Begins